Ethereal77/stride/docs/BuildDetails.md

 Since 3.1, we switched from our custom build system to the new csproj system with one nuget package per assembly.

-We use `TargetFrameworks` to properly compile the different platforms using a single project (Android, etc...).
+We use `TargetFrameworks` to properly compile the different platforms using a single project.

 Also, we use `RuntimeIdentifiers` to select graphics platform.
 [MSBuild.Sdk.Extras](https://github.com/onovotny/MSBuildSdkExtras) is used to properly build NuGet packages with multiple `RuntimeIdentifiers` (not supported out of the box).